 Spaying and neutering is the surgical sterilization of an animal.
-In other words, spaying and neutering ensures that your pet cannot reproduce.
-We recommend spaying or neutering at 6 months of age and after.
+In other words, spaying and neutering ensure that your pet cannot reproduce.
+We recommend spaying or neutering at six months of age and after.

 Benefits of Spaying Your Pet

 - Prevents unwanted pregnancy and the complications arising from pregnancy and delivery.

 - Stops the heat cycle – you won’t have to listen to the sounds of your female in heat.

 - Reduces the urge to roam.
 This makes it less likely that you will lose your pet, which in turn makes your pet less likely to contract a disease, get in a fight, get injured, or become a victim to cruelty, poison.

 - Prevents the risk of diseases in the reproductive system, such as:

 - Mammary tumour

 Benefits of Neutering Your Pet

 The following are the benefits of neutering your male pets: